A Doubly Robust Framework for Addressing Outcome-Dependent Selection Bias in Multi-Cohort EHR Studies: Discussion

 \section{Discussion}

 In this paper, we introduced the JAIPW method, designed to estimate disease model parameters while addressing outcome-dependent selection biases from overlapping cohorts.
-JAIPW shows double robustness by producing consistent estimates even when selection models are misspecified, provided an accurately specified auxiliary score model is used.\\
+JAIPW shows double robustness by producing consistent estimates even when selection models are misspecified, provided a correctly specified auxiliary score model is used.\\

 \textbf{Limitations of Existing Methods:} Individual-level methods like JPL and JSR struggle with misspecified selection models, while JPS and JCL are always restricted by the limited availability of summary data from external probability sample/target population.
 JPS fails when exact joint distributions for numerous selection variables cannot be obtained.
 JCL finds it challenging to specify selection models accurately using only summary statistics on the marginal distribution of the selection variables.\\